ssfoley/DSLEUTH/README.md

 # DSLEUTH
 A distributed framework for running the SLEUTH application and a parallel version of the SLEUTH using OpenMP.
 SLEUTH was originally developed by Project Gigalopolis.
-The website where more information about the model and the original source code can be found:
+The website where more information about the model and the original source code can be found: http://www.ncgia.ucsb.edu/projects/gig/index.html

-http://www.ncgia.ucsb.edu/projects/gig/index.html
+To run the framework to distribute your code, run with a batchscript on a SLURM cluster, or in localhost mode to rely on the operating system to manage the separate processes.
+To set the mode and the number of nodes, write the run_settings file with the following:

+localhost <num nodes>

+or

+SLURM <num nodes>

+Then to run do:

+python Framework/main.py src/grow <mode> <scenario file>

+# ****** OLD below here!!!! ******

 # Directory Structure